 First we will focus on suspicious files (we will deal with updates later).

 Check the list to locate infected files.
-For each one, you have to examine the file to find and remove the malicious code section.
+For each one, you have to examine the file to find and eliminate the malicious code section.

 Let’s illustrate with a suspicious file on our sample report.